cloudfoundry/bbs/doc/revisioning-bbs-api-endpoints.md

 # See Also
 - To find more documentation about specific endpoints, look in the [table of contents](README.md) for links to API references.
+- To find information about endpoints that are deprecated (that is, still supported but planned to be removed in the next major release), look at [this document in diego-release](https://github.com/cloudfoundry/diego-release/blob/develop/docs/deprecations.md#bbs-1).